A TIMELINE OF BRAS AND PANTIES

 Gertrude Moran known as Gorgeous Gussie plays tennis at Wimbledon with frilly panties

-Tights (called pantyhose in the USA) are invented
+Tights (called pantyhose in the USA) are introduced

 The wonderbra is invented in Canada